rigou/luksman/README.md

 * list : list mounted volumes

 **Volume name :**
 * this name uniquely identifies an encrypted volume.
-The key file (if any) and the file container (if any) are named after it.
+The key file (if any) and the container file (if any) are named after it.
 * for ease of use avoid spaces in this name and do not use common illegal characters or symbols for file names : / (forward slash), < (less than), > (greater than), : (colon), " (double quote), \ (backslash), | (vertical bar or pipe), ? (question mark), * (asterisk).

 **Options :**
 * -d path of the disk partition where the encrypted volume is (or will be) located
-* -f path of the folder where the file container is (or will be) located.
-An absolute path is recommended ; a relative path will be interpreted as relative to your home directory
+* -f path of the folder where the container file is (or will be) located.
+An absolute path is recommended ; a relative path will be interpreted as relative to your home directory.
+Options -d and -f are mutually exclusive.
-* -s size of the file container which will be created, in MiB.
-The minimum size is 17 MiB
+* -s size of the container file which will be created, in MB (1024x1024).
+The minimum size is 17 MB.
+Does not apply to volumes backed by a disk partition.
 * -o logname of the owner of the filesystem which will be created in the encrypted volume
 * -k path of the disk partition where the key file is (or will be) located
 * -l label of the filesystem where the key file is (or will be) located

 ### 1. Create an encrypted volume
 ```
-sudo luksman create name (-f folder -s size_MiB | -d device) [(-k keyfile_device | -l keyfile_disk_label)] -o owner_name
+sudo luksman create name (-f folder -s size_MB | -d device) [(-k keyfile_device | -l keyfile_disk_label)] -o owner_name
 ```
 * option -o is required, it specifies the owner of the filesystem
 * when using option -d, the current contents of the partition will be lost ; use ``lsblk`` to double-check the device name
-* when using option -f, the file container will be created in the specified folder with the given name and the ".dat" extension
+* when using option -f, the container file will be created in the specified folder with the given name and the ".dat" extension
 * when using option -k or -l, the key file will be created in the "/luksman" folder of the specified device with the given name and the ".key" extension

 <details><summary>click here to see some examples</summary>

-**Create a 256 MiB encrypted volume in a file container named CLASSIFIED in the folder /home/scott, prompting user for a passphrase :**
+**Create a 128 MB encrypted volume in a container file named CLASSIFIED in the folder /home/scott, prompting user for a passphrase :**
 ```
-luksman create CLASSIFIED -f /home/scott -s 256 -o scott
+luksman create CLASSIFIED -f /home/scott -s 128 -o scott
 ```
-**Create a 256 MiB encrypted volume in a file container named CLASSIFIED, store it in the folder /home/scott, generate a random key and write it in a key file located in the flash drive labeled MYKEYS :**
+**Create a 128 MB encrypted volume in a container file named CLASSIFIED, store it in the folder /home/scott, generate a random key and write it in a key file located in the flash drive labeled MYKEYS :**
 ```
-luksman create CLASSIFIED -f /home/scott -s 256 -l MYKEYS -o scott
+luksman create CLASSIFIED -f /home/scott -s 128 -l MYKEYS -o scott
 ```
-**Create a 256 MiB encrypted volume in a file container named CLASSIFIED, store it in the folder /home/scott, generate a random key and write it in a key file located in the flash drive at /dev/sdb1 :**
+**Create a 128 MB encrypted volume in a container file named CLASSIFIED, store it in the folder /home/scott, generate a random key and write it in a key file located in the flash drive at /dev/sdb1 :**
 ```
-luksman create CLASSIFIED -f /home/scott -s 256 -k /dev/sdb1 -o scott
+luksman create CLASSIFIED -f /home/scott -s 128 -k /dev/sdb1 -o scott
 ```
 **Create an encrypted volume in the disk partition /dev/sda3, prompting user for a passphrase :**
 ```